meashiri/ctf-writeups/gh-pages/content/posts/202310-sunshinectf/index.md

 % morse-audio-decoder ./data
 ECHO QUEBEC UNIFORM ALFA LIMA SIERRASIERRA INDIA GOLF NOVEMBER
 ```
-6. So, we have learnt that we can indeed decode morse and the message is made up of [NATO Phonetic Alphabet](https://en.wikipedia.org/wiki/NATO_phonetic_alphabet), like `ALFA, BRAVO, CHARLIE, etc`
+6. So, we have learnt that we can indeed decode morse from command-line and the message is made up of [NATO Phonetic Alphabet](https://en.wikipedia.org/wiki/NATO_phonetic_alphabet), like `ALFA, BRAVO, CHARLIE, etc`
 6. Obviously, we need more data to figure out out the flag.
 Given that we have a `git` repository, we should look at the commit history.
 ```
     % git log